equipacloud4/TO-DO-app/README.md

         You can see it on http://localhost:27017/

+BACKEND:
+ - Open a new terminal, go to the Backtend directory and enter these:
+   - npm install
+   - npm start

+       You can see it on http://localhost:3000/

 FRONTEND:
  - In your comand line go to the Frontend directory and enter these:
    - npm install -g @angular/cli@11.0.5